AndrewEllis93/Print-Tuning-Guide/README.md

 - (Bowden) `TUNING_TOWER COMMAND=SET_PRESSURE_ADVANCE PARAMETER=ADVANCE START=0 FACTOR=.025`

 You should now see increasing pressure advance values reporting to the g-code terminal as the print progresses.

+Alternatively, you can temporarily add the command at the end in your start g-code.

 \* <sup>*Certain patterns in your start gcode can cancel the tuning tower. \
 \* It does not matter how quickly you enter the command, as it is based on height.*</sup>